 Treats are part of your relationship with your dog.
 However, if you give him treats too often you might be accidentally overfeeding him, as treats count towards his daily allowance and add hidden calories.
 To help your dog lose weight follow a few simple guidelines:

 - Try treats in smaller sizes or healthier PRO PLAN® Light Biscuits

-- Make a daily "treat box".
+- Make a daily ‘treat box’.
 Every time you give your dog a treat, put a treat in the box.
 This gives you a guide to how many treats you’re giving him, so you won’t lose track.

-If he fetches a ball, consider using a tennis racquet to send the ball further to give him more of a run, and it will make the game more exciting too.
+If he enjoys fetching a ball, consider using a tennis racquet to send the ball farther.
+This will give him more of a run, and it will make the game more exciting too.

 Try walking with other dog owners

 Groups of dogs and owners are more likely to walk further.
-Your dog might even make a play friend.
-Dogs who play together burn more calories.
+Your dog might even make a play friend, and dogs who play together burn more calories.

 Consider varying your walking routine

-Whether that’s a change of route or a switch of pace from a walk to a jog, varying your routine will make exercise more exciting.
+Whether it’s a change of route or a switch of pace from a walk to a jog, varying your routine will make exercise more exciting.